greenbone/docs/src/22.4/kali/installation.md

 ### Detailed Installation Instructions

-In this section we will take a more detailed look at each step of the installation process.
+In this section includes a more detailed look at each step of the installation process.

 ### 1. Update Kali Linux